MaxG87/lernkarten-fridrich/README.md

-# Generate Lernkarten for Rubik's Cube - Fridrich Method
+# Lernkarten for Rubik's Cube - Fridrich Method

 This project provides Lernkarten (learning cards) for memorizing the algorithms needed to solve a Rubik's Cube using the Fridrich Method (CFOP).
 Two kinds of